Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/README.md

 <h1> Network Security Groups (NSGs) and Using WireShark to Observe Network Traffic </h1>

-In this tutorial, we'll use Remote Desktop Connection (RDP) to connect to our Windows VM, download/install WireShark, use Network Security Groups to change some Inbound Rules, and use WireShark to observe network traffic between our two VMs.
+In this tutorial, we'll use Remote Desktop Connection (RDP) to connect to our Windows VM, download/install WireShark, use Network Security Groups to change some Inbound Rules, use WireShark to filter for some network protocols, and observe network traffic between our two VMs.

 <h2> Environments and Technologies Used: </h2>